Mazda RX-8

-The Mazda RX-8 is a sports car manufactured by Japanese automobile manufacturer Mazda between 2002 and 2012.
+The Mazda RX-8 is a sports car manufactured by Japanese automobile manufacturer Mazda between 2003 and 2012.
 It was first shown in 2001 at the North American International Auto Show.
-It is the successor to the RX-7 and, like its predecessors in the RX range, it is powered by a rotary Wankel engine.
-The RX-8 was available for sale in North America from the 2003 model year.
+It is the direct successor to the RX-7.
+Like its predecessors in the RX range, it is powered by a rotary Wankel engine.
+The RX-8 was available for the 2003 model year in most parts of the world.

-Mazda announced on August 23, 2011, that the RX-8 was to be discontinued citing 2012 model year to be the last year of its availability.
-The RX-8 was removed from the European market in 2010 after the car failed to meet emissions standards.
+The Mazda RX-8 utilizes a rotary Wankel engine, and the non-reciprocating piston engine uses a triangular rotor inside a near oval housing, producing from 141 kW and 164 lbft of torque, to 177 kW and 159 lbft of torque from launch.

-Due to falling sales from Europe coupled with rising Yen prices, Mazda could not justify the continued sale of the RX-8 in other markets.
+The RX-8 was discontinued for the 2012 model year without a successor.
+It was removed earlier from the European market in 2010 after the car failed to meet emissions standards.
+Due to falling sales from Europe coupled with rising yen prices, Mazda could not justify the continued sale of the RX-8 in other markets.
+192,094 units were produced during its nine-year production run.

 Background

 Mazda introduced rotary-powered vehicles in the US in 1971, beginning with the R100 and eventually introduced the RX-2, RX-3, RX-4, RX-5, and three generations of the RX-7 sports car in the US and worldwide markets.
 However, due to the lack of conveniences and user-friendliness, coupled with the high price tag and declining interest in sports cars and coupés at the time, Mazda decided to withdraw the RX-7 from most major markets except Japan.
 After 1995, Mazda suffered from a relatively undistinguished and ordinary product line in the US except for the MX-5 Miata.

 As popular interest in import tuning and performance cars resurged in the late-1990s, due in part to various popular cultural influences, Japanese automakers waded back into the performance and sports car market in the US and in worldwide markets.
 Endeavoring to rejuvenate itself around this time, partially with financial and management assistance from its new owner Ford, Mazda developed a new line of high-quality cars with desirable styling and driving dynamics superior to competitors, beginning with the Mazda6 and followed by the Mazda3.
 This paved the way for the arrival of Mazda's next-generation rotary powered sports car.

 The RX-8 combined two previous products (the internationally sold RX-7, and the Cosmo which was exclusive to Japan), with the exterior dimensions of the RX-8 to be slightly smaller than those of the Cosmo.
 Mazda chose not to install the 2.0 L three-rotor 20B-REW, which was discontinued in 1996 when the Cosmo ceased production.
-In Japan, sales were affected by the fact that the RX-8 did not comply with Japanese Government's dimension regulations, and Japanese buyers were liable for yearly taxes for driving a larger car.
-The rotary engine had financial advantages to Japanese consumers in that the engine displacement remained below 1.5 liters, a significant determination when paying the Japanese annual road tax which kept the obligation affordable to most buyers, while having more power than the traditional inline engines.